anquanscan/sec-tools/README.md

 [Shield.Dotnet.Client](https://github.com/dotnetsafer/Shield.Dotnet.Client): The shield client for .NET allows you to interact with dotnetsafer shield from any environment and protect your software in an integrated way.
 [the-dao-hack-simulation](https://github.com/ssteiger/the-dao-hack-simulation): A simulation of the infamous DAO hack from 2016
 [gokart](https://github.com/praetorian-inc/gokart): A static analysis tool for securing Go code
 [RIPv6](https://github.com/scipag/RIPv6): Random IPv6 - circumvents restrictive IP address-based filter and blocking rules
+[Staticot](https://github.com/umair9747/Staticot): A BASH script to automate simple tasks related to static malware analysis